We hear this question all the time – at trade shows, on the phone with clients, or even from our friends and families.

 A common design for firefighters is the cross of St. Florian, the patron saint of firefighters.
 Be careful though, don’t confuse it with the Maltese Cross, which looks similar but represents something completely different!

 Business coins often feature the logo of the business or perhaps a special sales or charity initiative the business is looking to promote.
+As shown above, you can even promote your favorite sports team with custom challenge coins.
+Because you can personalize them, custom coins are an ideal way to commemorate family events such as weddings, graduations, anniversaries and milestone birthdays.

 There you have it!
 The next time someone asks you “What is a Challenge Coin?”, you’ll be fully prepared to answer and impart some newfound knowledge.
 Aren’t you so smart?
 We think so.
 And if they still don’t believe you, well, just send them to us and we’ll make sure they’re sorted out.